CesarHuertaUADY/Proyecto_Fundamentos_IS/Process/Binnacles/27 October 2022.md

 ## Requirement Analysis and Explanation of the second increment
 **Meeting led by:** César Alejandro Huerta Méndez

 The mentor told us some details that need to be corrected for the requirements.
-In addition, he explained to us that we will do after the requirements and specifications, which is to make interfaces and then prototypes of the app.
+In addition, he explained to us that once we finish the requirements and specifications, we should start to make the interfaces and prototypes of our app.

 **Pending:**
 - Correct the requirements